krzentner/language-world/data/gpt-3.5-turbo/goal_md/reach-1.md

-To reach to the target location reliably, the robot should perform the following steps:
+To reach to the target location, the robot should perform the following steps:
+    Steps: 1.
+Move the robot's gripper to the target location in a straight line

-1. When the robot's gripper is not near the reach target, move the robot's gripper until the robot's gripper is near the reach target.
+First, the robot needs to move its gripper towards the target location.
+This can be accomplished by moving the robot's arm in a straight line until the gripper reaches the target location.